-In our view, the lack of research on how firms in non-Western cultures use rhetorical history limits our ability to understand the general phenomenon of how firms develop historical narratives in response to changes in their cultural, political, and economic environments.
+In our view, the lack of research on how firms in non-Western cultures use rhetorical history limits our ability to understand the general phenomenon of how firms develop historical narratives in response to cultural, political, and economic change.
 A practitioner (Matsusaki, 2014) who works at Toyota recently observed that Japanese companies are more likely to invest in the publication of celebratory official histories than are comparable Western firms.
 Unfortunately, this author did not advance any sort of explanation for why Japanese firms are more likely than their Western counterparts to invest in the production of this type of historical texts.

 As we noted in our introduction, no academic author has ventured an explanation for why Japanese firms publish so many shashi.
 This lacunae in the research is unfortunate for a variety of reasons.
 First, some of the world’s oldest companies are Japanese rather the Western.
 Japanese firms also have, on average, greater longevity than firms in the English-speaking countries that are the focus of the existing literature on how firms use history (Sasaki & Sone, 2015).
 It would, therefore, be useful for scholars interested in rhetorical history to pay attention to how Japanese firms use the past.
 Second, by comparing the use of history by Japanese firms with history’s use by Western companies, we can develop our understanding of how cultural and institutional context influence the rhetorical history strategies of firms.